Battle of Pilckem Ridge: (First Army)

 By dawn on 30 July, the 1st and 51st divisions of the 1^{re} Armée had relieved the 2nd and 162nd divisions under the cover of a gas bombardment, which increased in intensity as dawn approached and suppressed the German artillery.
 The canal was bridged downstream of Het Sas and mats were laid upriver for the attacking battalions, which moved up at the last minute and passed through the support battalions in the front line.
 On the east bank, the infantry moved round Bois 14 and Hangar Wood, ferme du Puits, House fort, Vauban fort, maison de la Relève, le Casque, Diagonal Trench and the southern approaches of Terminal 8, protected by outposts established on the east bank since 28 July.
 At 3:50 a.m. on 31 July, under a thick overcast sky, I Corps attacked on a 3000 yd front with the 1st Division on the right and the 51st Division on the left.
 The French used 39 bridges thrown over the Yser Canal since the crossing on 27 July.
 The German first line north to Steenstraat was taken easily and then the advance began on the second position.

-French machine-gun companies fired an overhead barrage from the B Line 500 m west of the canal, on woods behind the German second position, Coquelicots (Poppy) Trench, Kortekeer, Smiske Cabaret (tavern), Bixschoote and the objectives at Stampkot Trench, Smiske Cabaret and around the Steenstraat–Langewaade road.
+French machine-gun companies fired an overhead barrage from the B Line 500 m west of the canal, on woods behind the German second position, Coquelicot (Poppy) Trench, Kortekeer, Smiske Cabaret (tavern), Bixschoote and the objectives at Stampkot Trench, Smiske Cabaret and around the Steenstraat–Langewaade road.
 No German machine-guns fired on the French as they advanced and the German artillery fired no more than five or six shells per minute on each divisional front.
 The quantity of German artillery-fire gradually increased on the right of the 51st Division and on the Yser Canal.
 The 1st Division on the right flank reached the first objective at ferme Charpentier and ferme Hangar by 5:40 a.m.
 On the left, the 51st Division reached Casque Trench, Pigeonnier (loft) Trench and Stampkot Trench with few casualties.
 Around 5:45 a.m., the supporting battalions advanced towards the second objective north of Bois 15 and past the north-east edge of Triangle Wood and ferme Cheurot, arriving before 7:00 a.m.
 German artillery barrages on Triangle Wood and machine-gun fire on the right flank of the 1st Division caused more casualties.
-From 7:15 a.m., the battalions in divisional reserve sent reconnaissance parties forward towards Moulin Bleu crossroads, Kortekeer Trench and Abris crossroads, which quickly reached their objectives.
+From 7:15 a.m., the battalions in divisional reserve sent reconnaissance parties forward towards Moulin Bleu crossroads, Kortekeer Trench and Abris crossroads, that quickly reached their objectives.